VytasHub/sw_and_ld_project/README.md

  /galway/delete/{param} | Delete the parking area designated by param /galway/update/[param} | Update the parking space designated by param

 I intend to use update as the exposed verb to avoid confusion between put and post but intend to use put as the actal HTTP verb.
+All lists returned will be in JSON format.
 These routes maybe subject to change.

 ## Databases
 ### Initial thoughts on database to use